you are here.

 A map says to you, "Read me carefully, follow me closely, doubt me not."

 It says, "I am the earth in the palm of your hand.
-Without me, you are alone and lost."1
+Without me, you are alone and lost."

-For these and many other reasons, Leah Meisterlin is an architect who is absolutely crazy about maps.
+For these and many other reasons, Leah Meisterlin works between geography and policy, between urbanism and architecture, somewhere between maps and plans.
 Featured here are some of her thoughts and work.

 Beryl Markham.
 West with the Night.
 New York: North Point Press, 1983.

 Waldo Tobler.
 "A computer movie simulating urban growth in the Detroit region."
 Economic Geography.
 1970, 46(2): 234-240.

 Presenting Cher at the Copenhagen Institute of Interaction Design on 22 June in Copenhagen, Denmark.

 At the SculptureCenter on 15 June.
 "In/On Construction: Leslie Hewitt and Leah Meisterlin in Conversation" to discuss Leslie's Collective Stance at the Center.

 Speaking at the Met Breuer on 8 June in NYC as part of "In Our Time: The Sharing Movement."